championswimmer/kernel-tools/README.md

 ####ImageMagick (only for bootsplash image editing)
 	sudo apt-get install imagemagick

-####GNU C Compiler (for png2rle, rle2png & boot.img editing || not required for Linux x86_64)
+####GNU C Compiler ( not required for Linux x86_64)
-If rgb2565 and 5652rgb (bootsplash editing) precompiled binaries are not present for your architecture
-then they will be compiled for you on the fly
-Also if you abootimg, mkbootimg or mkbootfs binaries for your architecture are not present, then it will be compiled for you by the kitchen
+Some funtions need precompiled binaries for your architecture to work.
+The sources are already present inside the kitchen and the binaries will be compiled during execution. (as I'm using Linux 64bit, binaries for this architecture are already present)

 	sudo apt-get install gcc